Urobotos/Sandworm/README.md

 For the initial Z home (after starting the printer), it is recommended to preheat the nozzle, <br>
 due to filament leakage from the Volcano nozzle after the previous print. <br>
 Longer sticking filament does not cause much of a problem, it will bend on the SN-04 probe, <br>
-but short and hard could cause a shock displacement of the probe. <br>
+but short and hard could cause a shock displacement of the probe. <br><br>

-Solution: It is not required to go to the printer to manually clean the nozzle, <br>
+Solution: There is no required to go to the printer and manually clean the nozzle, <br>
 just preheat the nozzle remotely and start Z homing, after which the filament will <br>
 remain bent and the next Z homing can be performed normally. <br>